 “What seems most striking about this term, particularly in its high-profile cases such as Trump v.
 United States, where it ruled perhaps as broadly as it could in favor of presidential immunity from prosecution for Donald Trump and his successors in office, Alexander v.
 South Carolina State Conference of the NAACP, which the Court refused to defer to a district court’s finding that the state legislature’s removal of large numbers of Black voters from a congressional district was primarily based on racial considerations, and Loper Bright Enterprises v.
 Raimondo, where the Court overruled the well-settled Chevron doctrine, was the durability of the familiar conservative-liberal, 6-3 split in decisions on many matters of great public import.
 There were noteworthy exceptions, such as Justice Barrett partly agreeing the liberal justices’ assertion in Trump v.
 Anderson, where the Court ruled that states cannot bar presidential candidates from the ballot under Section 3 of the Fourteenth Amendment, that her conservative colleagues had issued too broad a ruling.
 Also of note was Fischer v.
 United States, involving the January 6 insurrectionists, where Justice Jackson largely agreed with the conservatives in interpreting the relevant statute narrowly, while Justice Barrett dissented, joined by Justices Sotomayor and Kagan.
 There were other notable cases where the Court broke from this pattern, and it’s also true that the six conservatives, in particular, disagreed at times in their reasoning even when notionally aligned.
 Nonetheless, the pattern remains and seems likely to persist into a future in which matters such as abortion rights and presidential power are highly likely to return to the Court.

 “This is a very conservative Court that is committed to deciding matters on which Americans passionately disagree with one another, and to resolving them in a manner that reinforces the conclusion that the Court’s rulings themselves reflect the deep cleavages in American society and culture.
-The most recent term reinforces the perception among many in the American public that, more than in any other period of modern American history, constitutional law, as reflected in the Court, is simply politics by other means.”
+The most recent term reinforces the perception among many in the American public that, more than in any other period of modern American history, law — whether it be the law of statutory interpretation, administrative law, or constitutional law — as reflected in the Court, is simply politics by other means.”

 Martha Minow, 300th Anniversary University Professor